 Beginning in the summer of 2019, volunteer Tamara Naumann, with help from individuals associated with the local Colorado Master Gardner program, and local, county, state and federal land agencies, began revisiting these legacy biocontrol release sites.
 Using a sweep-net protocol, the current presence or absence of biocontrol insects at each legacy site was established, and the current condition of the leafy spurge infestation was assessed.
 Other habitat variables (e.g., geomorphic location, aspect, soil type and dominant vegetation) were also inventoried.
 After these inventories are completed in 2020, each site will be evaluated for its appropriateness for continued biological control monitoring in the future.

 Monitoring data will also contribute to a better understanding of the resiliency of the various biological control species in association with differing environmental conditions.
-This information will be invaluable for establishing enhanced biocontrol populations through additional future releases.
-Ultimately, YRLSP hopes to establish a number of viable nursery sites for future local-sourced beetle releases.
+This information will be invaluable for establishing enhanced biocontrol populations through additional releases in the future.
+Ultimately, YRLSP hopes to establish a number of viable nursery sites for local-sourced beetle releases.